-The Biomimetics and Nanobiotechnology group deals with studies on the behavior of biomolecules, such as enzymes, in model systems simulating their natural environment.
-The studies are focused on structural and functional aspects of the biomolecules when hosted in nano-scale environments with restricted water contents, such as nanodispersions of the microemulsion type.
+The Biomimetics and Nanobiotechnology team deals with studies on the behavior of bioactives, such as peptides, enzymes, drugs, vitamins and antioxidants in model systems.
+The studies are focused on structural and functional aspects of the biomolecules when hosted in nano-scale environments such as nanodispersions (microemulsion or nanoemulsions) and related systems.

-In these systems the coexistence of water nanodroplets in a continuous non-polar organic phase (oil) allows the solubilisation of substances with various polarities, such as lipophilic ones localized in the continuous oil phase, or hydrophilic ones that are encapsulated in the dispersed aqueous phase and that may react through a huge interface.
-It is possible, thus, to incorporate enzymes and use them as efficient biocatalysts of lipophilic substrates.
+In such systems the coexistence of water nano-droplets in a continuous non-polar organic phase (oil) and vice versa, allows the solubilization of substances with various polarities.
+The lipophilic ones are localized in the oil phase and the hydrophilic ones (such as antioxidants) are encapsulated in the aqueous phase where they react through a huge interface.

 The activities developed within the Biomimetics and Nanobiotechnology group comprise:

 Development and structural characterization of nanodispersions - nanoformulation